dilipkumar189/dilipkumar189/README.md

 <!-- About Section -->
 # About me
 #### 💼 What I Do
-- 👨‍💻 I am a Full Stack Developer specializing in MERN (MongoDB, Express.js, React, Node.js) and Flutter.
+- 👨‍💻 I am a Full Stack Developer specializing in MERN (MongoDB, Express.js, React, Node.js).
 - 🚀 I'm passionate about creating innovative solutions and have hands-on experience building projects and products across various technologies.
 #### 🌱 What I'm Learning
 I'm currently focused on mastering: